visible-zorking/visiterp/README.md

 ### The [`css`](./css) directory

 CSS files.
-Also some icon images in SVG and animated-GIF format.
+Also some icon images in SVG, PNG, and animated-GIF format.

 ### The [`font`](./font) directory